 We love picking up ingredients to make an amazing meal, but I also recognize that not everyone staying at Sun Peaks Resort has access to a kitchen.
 If you do, this bonus suggestion is for you!

-Final Thoughts on the Top 25 Things To Do at Sun Peaks Resort in the Winter
+Final Thoughts on Things To Do at Sun Peaks Resort in the Winter

 If you visit Sun Peaks Resort in the winter, you will have a staggering amount of fun things to do.
 Skiing and snowboarding may be the most popular winter activities at Sun Peaks Resort, but as you can see from our list, there is no shortage of other fun winter adventures.